 Transportation Security Administration (TSA) Jobs

-TSA employees have many roles, from looking for suspicious behavior amongst passengers to overseeing the canines hunting down weapons, drugs, and illegal materials.
+If you're looking for a job with the TSA, you'll find that employees have many roles, from looking for suspicious behavior amongst passengers to overseeing the canines hunting down weapons, drugs, and illegal materials.

 While TSA employees handle security for all major modes of transportation, perhaps one of the agency's biggest responsibilities is managing security at airports, where Transportation Security Administration agents screen passengers and their luggage for harmful items.

-TSA Job Listings
+ITSA Job Listings

-For more information on requirements, benefits, and training, as well as the types of opportunities available, explore the TSA jobs site, which offers background information as well as directions on how and where to apply for positions.
+For more information on requirements, benefits, and training, as well as the types of opportunities available, look around the TSA jobs site, which offers background information as well as directions on how and where to apply for positions.
 Jobs have different application instructions, so carefully follow instructions posted for each job.
 You may be able to apply online for some TSA positions.

 TSA Opportunities for Veterans